copenlu/academic-kickstart/content/people/giannis/index.md

 role = "PhD Intern"

 # Short bio (displayed in user profile at end of posts)
-bio = "Giannis is a PhD Student at Ghent University, and is visiting CopeNLU in Spring 2019 to work on joint information extraction."
+bio = "Giannis is a PhD Student at Ghent University, and was visiting CopeNLU in Spring 2019 to work on joint information extraction."

 # External website link
 external_link = "https://bekou.github.io/"